|Bending is the

 You Bend a Dipole in the Middle?

 We start with a tuned Standard Dipole of #14 wire mounted horizontally and fed in the center at 1/2 wavelength elevation.
 The left arm is fixed.
 The right arm can be swung up or down at any angle..
 The study here involves first setting an angle then running the optimizer.
 The model then tries different values until it converges on the optimal length of the variable arm for lowest SWR 50 and reactance (X-in).
-The calculated results are Gain, SWR, Efficiency, Impedance, Radiation Angle, Bandwidth at half-power points and validation by Automatic Gain Test (AGT).
+The calculated results are Gain, SWR, Efficiency, Impedance, Radiation Angle, Bandwidth at half-power points and validation by Average Gain Test (AGT).
 All this information and more is recorded in 15° increments.

 4NEC2 Antenna Model: Here